alexisduque/movesense-data-collector/README.md

 ## Firmware Installation

-For this CLI, the MoveSense devices require the `custom-gattsvc-app` firmware.
+For this CLI, the MoveSense devices require the `gatt-sensordata-app` firmware.

 Official instructions for firmware update can be found here:
 - [MoveSense Firmware Installation Guide](https://www.movesense.com/docs/test_env/esw/dfu_update/)